Aboudoc/Uniswap-v2/README.md

 ## Constant Product AMM

 Uniswap V2 is a Constant product AMM (automated market maker) <=> a decentralized exchange where 2 tokens are traded.
-You can find an indeep review of CPAMM is [this repo](https://github.com/Aboudoc/Uniswap-v2)
+You can find a deep overview of CPAMM in [this repo](https://github.com/Aboudoc/Constant-Product-AMM/blob/main/contracts/UniswapV2Twap.sol)

 ## Uniswap V2 Single Hop Swap